Tarun-747/HearingAid-FeedbackCanceller/README.md

-# Delayless Multiband-Structured Subband Adaptive Feedback Canceller for Digital Hearing Aids
+# Improved Proportionate Delayless Multiband-Structured Subband Adaptive Feedback Canceller for Digital Hearing Aids

 ## Introduction
 This project focuses on improving acoustic feedback cancellation in digital hearing aids using a proportionate delayless multiband-structured subband adaptive feedback canceller.
 Acoustic feedback is a common issue in behind-the-ear (BTE) digital hearing aids, which can significantly degrade the performance of the device.
 This project implements an adaptive filter to address this issue effectively.